 Review what international sector efforts are active in tackling corruption in your sector.
-They may be sources of knowledge, ideas, support and assistance in the development of your initiative.
+They may be sources of knowledge, ideas, support, and assistance in the development of your initiative.
 Sector-specific organisations include:

-- Professional sector associations (many have an 'anti-corruption working group' or similar forum); - Initiatives and programmes targeted on building integrity, raising transparency and reducing corruption in the sector; - Multilateral organisations associated with the sector (eg World Health Organisation).
-They too may have anti-corruption knowledge and capability. - Non-sector-specific organisations also have sector knowledge.
-These include: - Multilateral economic organisations such as World Economic Forum, IMF and OECD; among these, - OECD has a large group focused on public integrity and anti-corruption. - There are multiple stand-alone initiatives focused on issues such as beneficial ownership transparency, or access to information.
+- Professional sector associations (many have an 'anti-corruption working group' or similar forum) - Programmes targeted on building integrity, raising transparency, and reducing corruption in the sector - Multilateral organisations associated with the sector (e.g. World Health Organisation).
+They too may have anti-corruption knowledge and capability.

+Non-sector-specific organisations also have sector knowledge.
+These include:

-Multilateral development organisations, like the World Bank, UNDP and U4, can hold valuable sector knowledge and expertise, whether or not you are based in a developing country.
+- Multilateral economic organisations such as World Economic Forum, IMF, and OECD; among these, - OECD has a large group focused on public integrity and anti-corruption. - Initiatives on single reform measures such as beneficial ownership transparency, or access to information. - Multilateral development organisations, like the World Bank, UNDP and U4 hold valuable sector knowledge and expertise.